mswidde/Flashcards/Readme.md

 This is a simple Flashcards application written in Python.
 It uses the TKinter framework for the GUI.
 If you like my approach for taking notes you can use the program as-is and enjoy playing around / learn / study with the flashcards.
 Alternatively, you can study the code - either for the sake of adjjusting it to your needs or for just learning about Python/TKinter and about the code behind the program.

+# How to run / install

+You must install Python 3.7 or higher first.
+After cloning the repo to a local folder go the command line, cd into this folder and then run 'python main.py'.
+I tested the program on both Mac and Windows.

 # Background

 I used to write all my notes in OneNote.
 Recently however I changed my approach and I now write everything in simple markdown files, using Obsidian as my note-taking program.
 The reason I like markdown is that it's simple, text-based, fast and above all non-proprietary.